-Rogersville is Tennessee’s second oldest town, but don’t let that second place qualification fool you.
+Rogersville is Tennessee’s second oldest town, but don’t let that second-place qualification fool you.
 This historic Tennessee town wins first place for the best place to travel in southern culture and progressive thinking as far as we are concerned.

 Rogersville, TN, is bursting at the seams with historic charm, entrepreneurial growth and expansion, and good ole’ southern Appalachian hospitality.
 Rogersville stole my heart from the moment I set foot on Main Street.

 The admixture of stepping into the 18th century at the restored Hale Springs Inn combined with newly opened hipster restaurants like the aptly titled Hollywood Hillbilly, makes Rogersville very alluring.

 A Tale of Two Buildings Then and Now